smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 |             | REPEAT |

 ## Integration
-For remote control to work, the head unit must support SDL RPC v.4.4+.
+For remote control to work, the head unit must support SDL RPC v4.4+.
 In addition, your app's @![iOS]`appType` / `additionalAppTypes`!@@![android, javaSE, javaEE]`appHMIType`!@ must include `REMOTE_CONTROL`.

 ### Multiple Modules (RPC v6.0+)
 Each module type can have multiple modules in RPC v6.0+.
 In previous versions, only one module was available for each module type.
 A specific module is controlled using the unique id assigned to the module.
-When sending remote control RPCs to a v6.0+, the `moduleInfo.moduleId` must be stored and provided to control the desired module.
+When sending remote control RPCs to a RPC v6.0+ head unit, the `moduleInfo.moduleId` must be stored and provided to control the desired module.
 If no `moduleId` is set, the HMI will use the default module of that module type.
 When connected to <6.0 systems, the `moduleInfo` struct will be @![iOS]`nil`!@@![android, javaSE, javaEE]`null`!@, and only the default module will be available for control.

 ### Getting Remote Control Module Information
 Prior to using any remote control RPCs, you must check that the head unit has the remote control capability.
 As you will encounter head units that do *not* support remote control, or head units that do not give your application permission to read and write remote control data, this check is important.